Easy and step by step Gekko Strategy Optimization with Genetic Algorithms

 },

-Let’s give it a try …. we will need to carefully check the console information.
+Once you have your gekko instance running, let’s give Gekkoga a try …. we will need to carefully check the console information.
+Also,

 gekko@bitbot:~/gekkoga/gekkoga$ node run.js -c config/config-MyMACD-backtester.js